F-1 Regulations & Maintaining Your F-1 Status

 Shorten Program

-If you will complete all academic program requirements before the SEVIS program end date listed on your I-20 Form, you must use the Shorten Program form below to request a new SEVIS program end date.
-Remember that your program end date will be then end date of the semester in which you complete your last academic requirement (including thesis defense or revision), so be sure your form correctly lists your last academic requirement and the date it will be completed.
+If you will complete all academic program requirements before the SEVIS program end date listed on your I-20 Form, you must use OIE's Shorten Program Form below to request a new SEVIS program end date which will be the end date of the semester in which you will complete your last academic requirement (including thesis defense or revision).
+This date, as well as your remaining academic requirements and their dates, must be correctly listed on the Shorten Program Form.

 Back to top

 Social Security numbers are necessary for students who will be employed in the United States.
 It is a registration number issued by a government agency (called the Social Security Administration) and it is used for tax purposes.
-Social Security Numbers are only available to students with employment in the U.S.
+Students without employment cannot apply for an SSN but can apply for an Individual Taxpayer Identification Number (ITIN) if necessary for grant, fellowship, or scholarship funding.

 Back to top